ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

 6. Click **Cancel** to close the wizard.
 You come back to this wizard in Step 3 to create the connector.

-## Step 2: Configure the Bloomberg SFTP site so Office 365 can connect to it
+## Step 2: Configure the Bloomberg SFTP site

 The next step is to use the SSH and PGP public keys and the IP address that you obtained in Step 1 to configure SSH authentication and PGP encryption for the Bloomberg SFTP site.
 This allows the Instant Bloomberg connector that you create in Step 3 to connect to the Bloomberg SFTP site and transfer Instant Bloomberg data to Office 365.
 Contact [Bloomberg customer support](https://service.bloomberg.com/portal/sessions/new?utm_source=bloomberg-menu&utm_medium=csc) if you need assistance setting this up.